The Graded Classification Conjecture holds for graphs with disjoint cycles: Composition S-NE graphs

-An exit-move is defined analogously as for the 2-S-NE graphs.
-A {\em blow-up} of an exit $e$ is an out-split with respect to the partition $\{e\}$ and $\so^{-1}(\so(e))-\{e\}$ followed by the out-splits making the resulting graph be in its total out-split form.
+A {\em blow-up} of an $j1$-exit $e$ is an out-split with respect to the partition $\{e\}$ and $\so^{-1}(\so(e))-\{e\}$ followed by the out-splits making the resulting graph be in its total out-split form.
 An {\em exit move} is a blow-up followed by operations making the resulting graph be a direct-exit graph.
-If the source $v$ of a moved $j1$-exit does not receive any edges from $H_l$ for any $l>j,$ then only tails can be created by the move, just as in the $n=2$ case.
-If $v$ receives an edge from $H_l$ for some $l>j,$ then a $c_l$-to-$c_j$ path is created in the process.
-In fact, $|\bigcup_{l<j}\ra^{-1}(v)\cap \so^{-1}(H_l-H_j)|$ many of such paths are created by a move of such an exit.
+None of the operations involved in an exit move impact the $(n-1)$-quotient.
+If the source $v$ of a moved $j1$-exit does not receive any edges from $H_l$ for any $l>j,$ then only some tails can be created by the move, just as in the $n=2$ case.
+If $v$ receives an edge from $H_l$ for some $l>j,$ then some $c_l$-to-$c_1$ paths are created in the process.
 For example, the second graph is the result of a move of any the $21$-exits of the first graph.